akydd/sdl/11/README.md

 ## Changes
 Sprite is loaded as one large texture in cache to save memory.
-All image rendering is done via the sprite sheet now, instead of through individual files.
+All image rendering for this example is done via the sprite sheet now, instead of through individual image files.

 ## Entity Component System
 In our implementation, each key press destroys all existing entities and creates